 - Instructional Videos for the Staff Annual Review Process

-- Performance Year 2020 ratings and definitions
+- Performance Ratings and Definitions

-1. Why Performance Evaluations are Important
+1. Why Performance Evaluations are Important?

 Performance evaluations are critical and valuable for employees and managers.
 Employees at all levels deserve the opportunity to have an honest discussion about the year, receive feedback and recognition, celebrate successes, reflect on opportunities for improvement, discuss progress toward performance and professional development goals, and clarify expectations as both a manager and employee.
 Giving and receiving feedback, goal setting, and other related activities in the review process provide continual growth opportunities for managers and employees.